High Court of Justice: King's Bench Division

+A Royal Commission was appointed in 1934 in order to address concerns about delays within the King's Bench Division and to determine whether any reforms would help to alleviate the problems then being experienced.
+Its chair was Lord Peel.

+Until 2005, the Lord Chief Justice of England and Wales was the head of the Division.
+The Constitutional Reform Act 2005 created a President of the Queen's Bench Division.

 Chancery Division

 The Chancery Division (housed in the Rolls Building) deals with business law, trusts law, probate law, insolvency, and land law in relation to issues of equity.
 It has specialist courts (the Patents Court and the Companies Court) which deal with patents and registered designs and company law matters respectively.
 All tax appeals are assigned to the Chancery Division.

-The head of the Chancery Division was known as the Vice-Chancellor until October 2005, when the title was changed by the Constitutional Reform Act 2005 to Chancellor of the High Court.
-The first Chancellor (and the last Vice-Chancellor) was Sir Andrew Morritt, who retired in 2013 to be succeeded by Sir Terence Etherton.
-In 2016, Sir Geoffrey Vos succeeded Etherton as Chancellor on the latter's appointment as Master of the Rolls.
+Until 2005, the Lord Chancellor was the de jure head of the Chancery Division, but appointed a Vice-Chancellor who nominally acted as his deputy.
+The Constitutional Reform Act 2005 renamed the Vice-Chancellor to Chancellor of the High Court and made him the head of the Division.

 Cases heard before the Chancery Division are reported in the Chancery Division law reports.
 In practice, there is some overlap of jurisdiction with the KBD.

 From October 2015, the Chancery Division and the Commercial Court have maintained the Financial List for cases which would benefit from being heard by judges with suitable expertise and experience in the financial markets or which raise issues of general importance to the financial markets.
 The procedure was introduced to enable fast, efficient and high quality dispute resolution of claims related to the financial markets.

 Business and Property Courts

-The formation within the High Court of the Business and Property Courts of England & Wales was announced in March 2017, and launched in London in July 2017.
-The courts would in future administer the specialist jurisdictions previously administered in the King's Bench Division under the names of the Admiralty Court, the Commercial Court, and the Technology and Construction Court, and in the Chancery Division under the lists for Business, Company and Insolvency, Competition, Financial, Intellectual Property, Revenue, and Trusts and Probate.
-The change was meant to enable judges who have suitable expertise and experience in the specialist business and property jurisdictions to be cross-deployed to sit in the specialist courts, while continuing existing practices for cases that proceed in them.
+The formation within the High Court of the Business and Property Courts of England and Wales was announced in March 2017, and launched in London in July 2017.
+The courts would in future administer the specialist jurisdictions previously administered in the King's Bench Division under the names of the Admiralty Court, the Commercial Court, and the Technology and Construction Court, and in the Chancery Division under the lists for business, company and insolvency law, competition, finance, intellectual property, revenue, and trusts and probate.
+These courts are located at the Rolls Building in central London, and in District Registries located in Birmingham, Bristol, Cardiff, Manchester, Liverpool, Leeds and Newcastle.

+The change was intended to enable judges who have suitable expertise and experience in the specialist business and property jurisdictions to be cross-deployed to sit in the specialist courts, while continuing existing practices for cases that proceed in them.